ProgPrak-Native-App/react-native-app/README.md

 To build using Expo services, remove the `--local` tag from the build command.
 This can be especially helpful if you have problems building locally or just want to leave the heavy lifting to Expo.
-To specify the output path use the `--output={/path/filename}` tag.
+To specify the output path, use the `--output={/path/filename}` tag.

 ## ❌ Limitations

-Unfortunately there are some limitations when it comes to developing cross-platform.
+Unfortunately, there are some limitations when it comes to developing cross-platform.
 - Building an `.ipa` for distribution on iOS devices is not possible without being enrolled in the [Apple Developer Program](https://developer.apple.com/programs/enroll/).
 As an alternative, we can build an `.app` for use on the iOS Simulator, which is specified by using the `--profile=preview` tag while building.
-- Not all components native to Expo behave the same on both platforms.
-Some of which are exclusive to one dplatform.
+- Not all components native to Expo behave the same on both platforms, some of which are exclusive to one platform.
 ## 👏 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.